PySimpleGUI/PySimpleGUI/readme.md

 There are Popup calls for single-item inputs.
 These follow the pattern of `Popup` followed by `Get` and then the type of item to get.
 There are 3 of these input Popups to choose from, each with settings enabling customization.

- - `PopupGetString` - get a single line of text
+ - `PopupGetText` - get a single line of text
  - `PopupGetFile` - get a filename
  - `PopupGetFolder` - get a folder name